The Faces of SSHP

-Cory is a student in UT Southwestern's Clinical Nutrition program.
+Cory is a graduate of UT Southwestern's Clinical Nutrition program.
 His own battle with Type I diabetes – he was diagnosed at the age of 14 – eventually led him to a career path in nutrition.
 Read more and watch Cory's video.

 "I have a whole new world of opportunity available to me."

-Erica is a student in the Clinical Nutrition Program.
+Erica is a graduate of the Clinical Nutrition Program.
 She had an interest in nutrition that led to a volunteer opportunity, that turned into a job at MD Anderson in Houston.
-From there she decided "go to the next level" in clinical nutrition and enrolled in the UT Southwestern graduate program.
+From there she decided to "go to the next level" in clinical nutrition and enrolled in the UT Southwestern graduate program.
 Read more and watch Erica's video.

 "Each time I dealt with the people at UT Southwestern's School of Health Professions, it confirmed for me that this was the right place for me to be."

-Carol is an student in UT Southwestern's Clinical Nutrition program.
+Carol is a graduate of UT Southwestern's Clinical Nutrition program.
 As the world changed and transformed her original profession, journalism, a series of personal changes led her to pursue a career in clinical nutrition.
 Read more and watch Carol's video.